AkaliKong/MiniOnRec/README.md

 ## 📢 Announcement

+- 2025-11-20 — The SID construction method in **RQ-Kmeans+** has been updated (first proposed in GPR and this is the first open-source reproduction.).

 - 2025-11-19 — We implemented a multi-GPU parallel text-to-embedding method based on Accelerate, which is significantly more efficient than the original version: rq/text2emb/amazon_text2emb.py

 - 2025-11-19 — The SID construction method in **constrained-RQ-Kmeans** has been updated.